Family Counseling: Does My Family Need Therapy?

 Takeaway

-Family therapy can be an important part of the healing process for many families learning to cope with the effects of conditions such as a substance use disorder, eating disorder, or other behavioral conditions.
-In some situations, a therapist can support a family through family interventions.
-It can also be important to see a marriage and family therapist for navigating challenges from common family issues and changes to situations including divorce, loss, and large structural changes such as moving or loss of work leading to a change in lifestyle.
-Ultimately, family therapy can support a family in making positive changes that allow for a strong, healthy relationship as a family unit.
+Therapy can be an important part of the healing process for many families learning to cope with the effects of conditions such as a substance use disorder, eating disorder, or other behavioral conditions.
+In some situations, a family therapist can support through interventions.
+It can also be important to see a therapist for navigating challenges from common issues and changes to situations including divorce, loss, and large structural changes such as moving or loss of work leading to a change in lifestyle.
+Ultimately, therapy can offer support in making positive changes that allow for a strong, healthy relationship as a unit.

-If your family is trying to cope with a stressful event or situation, family therapy may be helpful for you.
-It might be worth consulting with a family therapist, marriage and family therapist, or licensed counselor to see if family counseling is right for your situation, and if so, which form it should take.
+If your family is trying to cope with a stressful event or situation, therapy may be helpful for you.
+It might be worth consulting with a family therapist, marriage and family therapist, or licensed counselor to see if counseling is right for your situation and, if so, which form it should take.
 Meeting with the right therapist can help you cope with challenging situations more effectively, learn basic principles of healthy communication, and learn to navigate conflicts in a healthier way.
+In certain cases like adolescent behavioral problems, eating disorders, and substance use, therapy may be recommended as part of the treatment plan.

 Do we really need therapy?

-While many families are able to overcome their stressors and challenges without therapy, some families may need the additional support of a family therapist.
-This is especially true if members of the family are living with mental health conditions or behavioral conditions that present challenges; family therapy may be assigned as part of their treatment regimen.
+While many people are able to overcome their stressors and challenges without therapy, some may need the additional support of a therapist or other mental health professionals.
+This is especially true if members of the family are living with mental health conditions or behavioral conditions that present challenges; therapy may be assigned as part of their treatment regimen.

 Do some people not need therapy for their mental health?

-There is no one specific type of person or family that needs family counseling “most.”
-A person or family that needs therapy most is one that would benefit from it significantly.
-This might include families coping with adolescent substance concerns or even adolescent substance use, families that have recently experienced significant loss, and families whose stressors and concerns cannot be managed independently.
+There is no one specific type of person that needs counseling “most.”
+A person that needs therapy most is one that would benefit from it significantly.
+This might include coping with adolescent substance concerns or even adolescent substance use, people that have recently experienced significant loss, and those whose stressors and concerns cannot be managed independently.

-There is no harm in going to see a family therapist even if you don’t strictly “need” it.
+There is no harm in going to see a therapist even if you don’t strictly “need” it.
 Therapy, especially talk therapy, is designed to help you process your thoughts and emotions in a safe and healthy way, building your mental and emotional fortitude over time.
+Raising children can be a stressor, especially if you yourself experienced childhood trauma.
+Seeking professional help can help break the cycle of generational trauma by offering tools for more effective communication, conflict resolution, and stress management.
 Virtually anyone can benefit from this kind of instruction.

 - Previous Article